GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 - **Delta pressure [Pa]:**

-  This gives us the variation in minimum and maximum pressure for this region.
+  This gives us the pressure loss or gain in the reservoir since the start of the simulation.

 - **Temperature [K]:**